 That being said, there are other more effective ways to treat pimples – just because rose water works, doesn’t mean it’s the best thing to use for the job.
 You should also be regularly cleansing and toning to ensure any breakouts will disappear.

 It’s impossible to completely clear your face of acne – everyone gets spots from time to time, so don’t fret if you’ve occasionally got a few scattered across your face.
 Despite what Instagram might suggest, we all have pimples, 24/7, no filter.
+Although drinking water can certainly help acne.

 Does rose water darken the skin?